AlexandreIorio/Inko/README.md

   Specify the path to the input image.

 - `-o, --output PATH`
   Specify the output path and file name (without extension) for the overlaid image.
-(Default: OverlayedImage)
+(Default: OverlaidImage)

 - `-of, --outputformat FORMAT`
   Specify the output image format (jpeg, png, gif).
 (Default: jpeg)